eimlav/slackit/README.md

 ## Testing

+For local testing make sure that you run `bundle exec rspec spec` and then `rake install` to install the gem locally.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/AntiPhotonltd/slackit.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.